An exciting student social programme!

 An exciting social programme is organised each week on a ‘pay-as-you-go’ basis.
 However, many activities are free.
 The programme includes regular sports, a minimum of two evening activities a week and a day excursion outside or inside Bristol on a Saturday or Sunday.

 You can use the facilities of the University Students’ Union Building, which is located only 15 minutes' walk from Abon House.
 A special advantage for ELC students is that if you become an Associate Member of the Students’ Union.
 This means you can also join many of the University Students' Union clubs and societies during the academic year - the perfect way to make English-speaking friends!

-Football with the teachers - every Thursday
+Football - every Thursday

 We also sometimes play on grass near the school when numbers of players are lower and then it is free to play.